xinhjBrant/leaven/README.md

 ```

 # API Documentation
-For an in-depth understanding of usage, see `leaven/example.ipynb`.
+For an in-depth understanding of usage, see `example.ipynb`.

 # Advanced Features
 `ProvingSearchAgent` flourishes with its ability to attach custom annotations or metadata to search nodes, facilitated through the `**kwargs` argument in methods like `run_tac_raw` and `run_tac_plain`.